CalDAV / CardDAV Server Example, C#

 This sample provides ACL implementation that is mapped to Windows accounts.
 User credentials will be validated against Active Directory or local Windows accounts.
 Below you can see ACL users and groups mapped to Windows accounts:

 These sample contains a broad ACL implementation that is not required in many cases.
-You can truncate ACL implementation removing functions for manipulating users and groups leaving a read-only implementation with truncated browsing functions.
+You can truncate ACL implementation removing functions for manipulating users and groups leaving a read-only implementation of truncated browsing functions.

 Deploying your CalDAV / CardDAV Server to IIS